Danny5487401/go_advanced_code/chapter28_test/test.md

 restricted set of 'cacheable' test flags, defined as -benchtime, -cpu, -list, -parallel, -run, -short, -timeout, -failfast, and -v.
 If a run of go test has any test or non-test flags outside this set, the result is not cached.
-To disable test caching, use any test flag or argument other than the cacheable flags.
-The idiomatic way to disable test caching explicitly is to use -count=1.
+To disable test caching, user any test flag or argument other than the cacheable flags.
+The idiomatic way to disable test caching explicitly is to user -count=1.
 Tests that open files within the package's source root (usually $GOPATH) or that consult environment variables only match future runs in which the files and environment variables are unchanged.
 A cached test result is treated as executing